0PEIN0/bash-helpers/README.md

 ### SWITCH BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER
 1. Run `system_init_non_sudo_second` command.
 2. Run `gedit ~/.zshrc` (change the zsh theme to "agnoster", or any of your preferred theme, and add the reference to personal bash file as well located in bash-dump folder).
+And add a line with `zsh` string at the end of `~/.bash_aliases` file.
 3. Run `source ~/.zshrc`.
 4. Run `ssh_keygen` command.
 5. Run `get_ssh` command.